Last Modified: January 10, 2017

 Snapchat lets you capture what it’s like to live in the moment.
 On our end, that means that we automatically delete the content of your Snaps (the photo and video messages that you send your friends) from our servers after we detect that a Snap has been opened by all recipients or has expired.
 But remember: There are various ways Snapchatters can save your content and also upload it to Snapchat (like as an attachment in Chat).
 We go into more detail below about how users can save Snapchat content.

 Outside of Snaps, the rest of our services may use content for longer periods of time, which means those services may follow different deletion protocols.
-So, for example, we retain your Story content a bit longer than Snaps so that your friends have more time to view your Story.
-Or, if you submit content to one of our inherently public features, such as Live, Local, or any other crowd-sourced service, we may retain the content indefinitely.
+So, for example, we retain your Story content a bit longer than Snaps.
+Or, if you submit content to one of our inherently public features, such as Live, Local, or any other crowd-sourced service, we may retain the content as long as necessary to offer and improve the services.
 If you have any questions about how a feature works you can just pop on over to our Support Site.

 Finally—and this is important—you should understand that users who see the content you provide can always save it using any number of techniques: screenshots, in-app functionality, or any other image-capture technology.
 It’s also possible, as with any digital information, that someone might be able to access messages forensically or find them in a device’s temporary storage.
 Keep in mind that, while our systems are designed to carry out our deletion practices automatically, we cannot promise that deletion will occur within a specific timeframe.
 And we may need to suspend those deletion practices if we receive valid legal process asking us to preserve content or if we receive reports of abuse or other Terms of Service violations.
 Finally, we may also retain certain information in backup for a limited period of time or as required by law.